-(5) The Catalog of Federal Domestic Assistance Number for this program is 14.515;
+(5) The Catalog of Federal Domestic Assistance Number for this program is 14.519;

-(6) The project's proposed start date and completion date.
-For the purpose of this application, the program start date should be December 1, 2007; and b.
+(6) The project's proposed start and completion dates.
+For the purpose of this application the program start date should be December 1, 2007; and b.
 Application Checklist.
 Applicants should use the checklist to ensure that they have all the required components of their application.
-Applicants submitting an electronic application should not submit the checklist.
-Applicants that receive a waiver of the electronic application submission requirement must include a copy of the checklist in their application submission.
-The checklist can be located in Appendix A.
+Applicants submitting an electronic application should not submit the checklist in their application.
+Applicants receiving a waiver of the electronic application submission requirement should include a copy of the checklist in their application submission.
+The checklist is located in Appendix A.